BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Conclusions

 \item The minimum mass of a star expected to end its life as a CCSN as a function of [Fe/H] is largely independent of \afe.
 On the other hand, this minimum mass varies considerably for a fixed value of \oxh\ when considering \afe\ variation.
 This indicates that large uncertainties could occur when estimating the number and rate of SNe expected if \oxh\ is used as a proxy for metallicity.

-\item Comparing isochrones to the stellar properties observed in nearby open clusters, the models match well to the observations, with a slight preference for the younger end of existing literature estimates.
-Changes in \afe\ can lead to a differences in inferred cluster ages of approximately 0.1 dex in log(age/yr).
+\item Comparing isochrones to the stellar properties observed in nearby open clusters, the models match well to the observations.
+Changes in \afe\ can lead to a differences in inferred cluster ages of $\pm0.1-0.2$\,dex in log(age/yr).

 \item In the very massive star (M$>100$\,\msun) regime the evolution in all properties is largely dominated by extreme mass loss rates due to radiatively-driven winds.
 These are strongly metallicity dependent, and largely driven by iron.
 Future work will further explore their dependence on stellar composition.